Join the next course starting 25 February 2026 Book Now

 It’s totally fine just to listen.
 It’s just young people talking about their situation so hopefully you’ll feel able to talk as well if you want but there’s no pressure.
 We do encourage people to have cameras on as it’s much easier for young people to talk to people that they can see.

 Yes!
 We want Your Direction to be inclusive for everyone.
 Please get in touch with us before the course starts.
-We’ll be very happy to discuss how we can best support and adapt the sessions to make sure they feel comfortable and included.
+We’ll be very happy to discuss how we can best support and adapt the sessions to make sure you feel comfortable and included.

 Yes.
 Sessions are run by trained facilitators who follow strict safeguarding policies.
 All of our content has been reviewed with specialists from children’s charity Spurgeons.